mattermost/docs/source/administration/ediscovery.rst

   Litigation hold (also known as legal hold) is an extension of eDiscovery where in addition to searching for records, no electronically stored information nor paper documents may be discarded if they may be deemed relevant for a present or future legal case.

-Mattermost Compliance Exports
+Mattermost compliance exports
 ------------------------------------

 Mattermost Enterprise E20 has compliance report export capabilities.

-Mattermost can export compliance related data, including the content of messages and who might have seen those messages, in three formats: Actiance XML, Global Relay EML and generic CSV.
+Mattermost can export compliance related data, including the content of messages and who might have seen those messages, in three formats: Actiance XML, Global Relay EML, and generic CSV.
 Reports can be configured to run on a delay basis and stored in a shared location.

 For more information about the exports feature and how to set up reporting, see `our documentation <https://docs.mattermost.com/administration/compliance-export.html>`__.